staslev/LeetCode-refactored/README.md

 }
 ```

 It's clean indeed, but could use a little structure.
-In fact, if we slightly refactor it, this solution will be able to tell us what actually needs to be done as part of the solution:
+In fact, if we slightly refactor it, it is able to tell the reader what's going on:

 ```java
 public void moveZeroes(int[] nums) {